ccnyplanetarium/ccnyplanetarium.github.io/_posts/2020-12-09-jupiter-saturn-conjunction-2020.md

 {%
 include figure.html
 max-width="1200px"
-file="Jup_Sat_GC_nyc_overlay_angles.png" alt="jupiter saturn conjunction 2020 nyc"
+file="Jup_Sat_GC_nyc_overlay_angles.png" alt="great conjunction jupiter saturn 2020 nyc"
-caption="This view show consecutive night from Nov 1st through Dec 30, 2020, at 6 PM, from a vantage point in Manhattan.
+caption="The Great Conjunction 2020 - This view shows consecutive night from Nov 1st through Dec 30, 2020, at 6 PM, from a vantage point in Manhattan.
 [CC-BY: J.Hedberg/CCNYPlanetarium]"
 %}

 We can animate the view over time as well, so that the arrow of time can be clearly seen